Doctoral Studies

 Supervisor: G. Laliotis

-PhD Thesis: “Study of gene expression in the mammary gland of small ruminants under different management conditions.”
+Thesis: “Study of gene expression in the mammary gland of small ruminants under different zootechnical practices.”

 Laboratory: Animal Breeding & Husbandry